bolna-ai/cli/README.md

 First run, no key configured yet?
-It'll offer to log you in right there (prompts for your API key, validates it, stores it in the OS keychain), then drops you straight into the dashboard — no separate setup step required.
+It'll offer to log you in right there (prompts for your API key, validates it, stores it in the OS keychain), then drops you straight into the full-screen dashboard — no separate setup step required.

 Or, explicitly: